dustalov/myasorubka/README.md

 ```

 ## AOT dictionaries
-Myasorubka provides a simple parsers for lexicon in the [AOT](http://aot.ru)
+Myasorubka provides simple parsers for lexicon in the [AOT](http://aot.ru)
 format, both for gramtab and dictionary files.

 ```ruby